Pharmacology of antidepressants: Anti-inflammatory and immunomodulation

+Pharmacological data

 Receptor affinity

 A variety of monoaminergic antidepressants have been compared below:

 The values above are expressed as equilibrium dissociation constants in nanomoles/liter.
 A smaller dissociation constant indicates more affinity.
 SERT, NET, and DAT correspond to the abilities of the compounds to inhibit the reuptake of serotonin, norepinephrine, and dopamine, respectively.
 The other values correspond to their affinity for various receptors.